Branded Podcasts

 • Don’t exceed 60 characters

-1. Google Keyword Planner helps you to find the most effective keywords for your series.
+a) Google Keyword Planner helps you to find the most effective keywords for your series.

-3. Ubersuggest allows you to see what’s trending for others in your respective space.
+c) Ubersuggest allows you to see what’s trending for others in your respective space.

 And finally, experiment with different audience growth tactics to see what works best.
 Tactics that have worked for other podcasts may not fit with yours and your audience so don’t be afraid to try new growth strategies out and let them go if they are not producing your desired results.

 Regardless of how you decide to distribute your podcast, it is vital to capture audience information.
-Key areas to focus on are listener demographics, behaviour, and interest level.
-Essentially, who are they, how long were they engaged for, and are you retaining them?
+Key areas to focus on are listener demographics, behavior, and interest level.

 Compare your results to your Ideal Listener Profile to ensure you’re hitting the correct customer base.